ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 {: #security-group-blocking-ping}

 If you're using a security group, make sure that you allow ping traffic from the {{site.data.keyword.cloud}} IP ranges.
 For more information, see [Creating security groups and rules](/docs/security-groups?topic=security-groups-creating-security-groups)

+## Why is my migration not working?
+{: #troubleshoot-migration-stuck}

+If your migration is stuck or didn't complete properly, create a [support case](/docs/get-support?topic=get-support-get-supportfaq#open-support-case) for assistance.

 ## Resource considerations for virtual server instances
 {: #capacity-considerations}